 «I think therefore I am» in latin «Cogito ergo Sum»

-It s a phrase of the French philosopher and mathematician René Descartes (1596-1650), which summarizes his intellectual and philosophical process that states that the only way to find the truth is through reason.
+It summarizes his intellectual and philosophical process that states that the only way to find the truth is through reason.

-Descartes tried to establish an absolutely evident truth by means of a deductive system sustaining that the cogito or thought, which are all the conscious acts of the spirit, always implies doubt.
+Descartes tried to establish an evident truth by means of a deductive system.
+He sustained that the cogito or thought, which are all the conscious acts of the spirit, always implies doubt.

-Thanks to the criterion of doubt begins to doubt everything but could not escape the recurrent doubt that «is hesitating”, therefore the only question that can not be removed is the doubt itself.
+Thanks to the criterion of doubt begins to doubt everything but could not escape the recurrent doubt that «is hesitating».
+So the only question that can not be removed is the doubt itself.

-The evidence of Descartes on the indubitability of which I doubt because I think and because I am, would result in the famous phrase «I think, therefore I exist” coined in his book «Speech of the Method” written in the year 1637 in Leiden, Holland.
+The evidence of Descartes on the indubitability of which I doubt because I think and because I am, would result in the famous phrase «I think, therefore I exist».
+He said the quote first in his book «Speech of the Method».
+He wrote it in the year 1637 in Leiden, Holland.

-René Descartes was convinced that the common opinion and experience of humanity were not reliable to seek the truth, so he decided to devise a new system that could get rid of them.
+Rene Descartes believed that the common opinion and experience of humanity were not reliable to seek the truth.
+So he decided to devise a new system that could get rid of them.

-Descartes then created a method that involved a mathematical instrument of pure deduction that derives from an absolute reason projecting the idea of a mechanistic universe, everything functions as a mechanism.
+Descartes then created a method that involved a mathematical instrument of pure deduction.
+It derives from an absolute reason projecting the idea of a mechanistic universe.
+Everything functions as a mechanism.

-René Descartes went even further with his philosophical inquiries of reason stating that, although we all have a mind and a body, the only certainty is the existence of the mind (thought, reason) because you can not be sure or that our body exists.
+Rene Descartes went even further with his philosophical inquiries of reason.
+He stated that, although we all have a mind and a body, the only certainty is the existence of the mind (thought, reason).
+It is because you can not be sure or that our body exists.